Investing in our Communities

 Committed to expanding connectivity, our investment focuses on all facets of the network —including fiber, 5G and FirstNet,® Built with AT&T.

-- Beyond Indiana, our fiber is available to 7M consumer and more than 3M business customer locations in 100+ U.S. metro areas.
+- Beyond Indiana, our fiber is available to 19.7M consumers and more than 3M business customer locations in 100+ U.S. metro areas.

 - AT&T Fiber provides speed, reliability and value for consumers and businesses to enhance their internet experience for applications like video conferencing, virtual learning, telehealth, gaming and more.